ozankiratli/NGS-Pipeline/README.md

 - The middle files can be kept, deleted, or archived to another location.
 - The code also generates reports of trimming (fastqc reports), alignment, and coverage.

+P.S.
+I haven't developed this project for some time, but if you need help with it, send me an [email](mailto:ozankiratli@protonmail.com).